Complaint Letter Example: Damaged Baggage in India Flights

 [Your Name]

-How to Complain for Baggage Damage?
+How to Report Baggage Damage

-How to Report Damaged Baggage to Air India?
+How to Report Damaged Baggage to Air India

 Dear Airport Manager,

-Subject: Lost Baggage on Flight [Flight Number]
+Subject: Lost Baggage Complaint

 Sincerely,